-Baby sleep is a hot topic- it even has it's own hashtag on Twitter.
-Have a search and you'll see that you're not the only parent who is more than mildly obsessed with getting more.
-But there's little wonder why parents are so enthusiastic when it comes to new and inventive ways to get baby to sleep.
+Baby sleep is a hot topic; it even has its own hashtag on Twitter.
+Have a search and you'll see that you're not the only parent who is more than mildly obsessed with getting more sleep.
+It’s little wonder that parents are so enthusiastic when it comes to new and inventive ways to help get their baby to sleep.

-These days, the startle reflex is not quite so essential to most babies, and can actually disturb baby sleep.
+These days, the startle reflex is not quite so essential and can actually disturb baby sleep.
 Some babies are so unsettled each time they startle that they can be woken from sleep quite easily.
-One of the best ways to soothe and calm baby so that the startle reflex doesn't cause a problem where sleep in concerned is to swaddle.
-Basically, swaddling means wrapping baby tightly in a thin sheet or blanket so that the arms and legs are unable to move freely, thus dampening the startle reflex.
-Done properly, swaddling can mimic conditions of the womb, which help baby to feel relaxed and safe.
+One of the best ways to soothe and calm your baby so that the startle reflex doesn't cause a problem is to swaddle your baby.
+Basically, swaddling means wrapping a baby tightly in a thin sheet or blanket so that the arms and legs are unable to move freely, thus dampening the startle reflex.
+Done properly, swaddling can mimic the conditions inside the womb, which helps your baby to feel relaxed and safe.
 It's worth looking into if your baby seems to become easily distressed and is waking frequently but is not hungry or wet.

 Whatever the weather, fresh air is good for the mind and the body and for babies, it helps them to sleep better.
-I swear by this.
-And yes, I know we have a vested interest seeing as the SnoozeShade was invented so that babies could sleep outside more, but it really is true!
-Studies have found that being outside helps baby to regulate their body clock- remember that they aren't born knowing about day and night- and being exposed to healthy amounts of daylight and fresh air helps with the secretion of melatonin.
-It is this hormone that helps to balance sleeping patterns.
+We swear by this.
+I know we have a vested interest, seeing as SnoozeShade was invented so that babies could sleep outside more - but it really is true!
+Studies have found that being outside helps your baby to regulate their body clock (remember that they aren't born knowing the difference between day and night).
+Being exposed to healthy amounts of daylight and fresh air helps the secretion of melatonin, the hormone that helps to balance sleeping patterns.

 So, get out there and walk with your baby!